 This information should be read in conjunction with the financial statements and notes included in Item 8 of Part II of this Annual Report on Form 10-K (the "Report").
-The discussion and analysis which follows may contain trend analysis and other forward-looking statements within the meaning of Section 27A of the Securities Act of 1933 and Section 21E of the Securities Exchange Act of 1934, as amended, (the "Exchange Act"), which reflect our current views with respect to future events and financial results.
+The discussion and analysis which follows may contain trend analysis and other forward-looking statements within the meaning of Section 27A of the Securities Act of 1933 and Section 21E of the Securities Exchange Act of 1934, as amended (the "Exchange Act"), which reflect our current views with respect to future events and financial results.
 The matters discussed throughout this Report that are not historical facts are forward-looking statements.
-These forwardlooking statements are based on the registrant's current expectations, estimates and projections about the registrant's business and industry and its beliefs and assumptions about future events.
-Words such as "anticipate," "expect," "intend," "plan," "believ e," "seek," "outlook" and "estimate," as well as similar words and phrases, signify forward-looking statements.
-PowerShares DB Oil Fund's (the "Fund") forward-looking statements are not guarantees of future results and conditions and important factors, risk s and uncertainties may cause our actual results to differ materially from those expressed in our forward-looking statements.
-For example, this Report contemplates that the Fund may gain an exposure to United States Treasury Securities through an investment in exchangetraded funds (affiliated or otherwise) that track indexes that measure the performance of U.S. Treasury Obligations with a maximum remaining maturity of up to 12 months (the "T-Bill ETFs").
+These forward-looking statements are based on the registrant's current expectations, estimates and projections about the registrant's busin ess and industry and its beliefs and assumptions about future events.
+Words such as "anticipate," "expect," "intend," "plan," "believe," "seek," "outlook" and "estimate," as well as similar words and phrases, signify forward-looking statements.
+PowerShares DB G10 Currency Harvest Fund's (the "Fund") forward-looking statements are not guarantees of future results and conditions and important factors, risks and uncertainties may cause our actual results to differ materially from those expressed in our forward-looking statements.

 You should not place undue reliance on any forward-looking statements.
-Except as expressly required by the Federal securities laws, Invesco PowerShares Capital Management LLC ("Invesco"), undertakes no obligation to publicly update or revise any forward-looking statements or the risks, uncertainties or other factors described in this Report, as a result of new information, future events or changed circumstances or for any other reason after the date of this Report.
+Except as expressly required by the Federal securities laws, Invesco PowerShares Capital Management LLC ("Invesco"), undertakes no obligation to publicly update or revise any forward-looking statements or the risks, uncertainties or other factors described in this Report, as a result of new information, fut ure events or changed circumstances or for any other reason after the date of this Report.

-Overview / Introduction
+Overview/Introduction